hybridgroup/gophercon-2023/sensor/arduino/README.md

 ### step3.go - Blue LED, Button, Green LED

+Now we will add a second LED, that will will also control with the same push button.
+One LED will be on with the button is pushed, and the other will be on when the button is released.

 ![Arduino](./images/step3.png)

 - Plug the Grove green LED into one of the provided cable with the Grove connector on one end, and the male jumpers on the other.